Project-Honku/project-honku.github.io/src/privacy-policy.md

 This page will explain how we handle your information when you visit our website.

 #### 1. Information We Collect
-We want you to know that **We will never collect your personal information**.
+We want you to know that **we will never collect your personal information**.
 This includes both our website and the patches we provide.
 Personal information such as name, email, IP Address, or other data will not be collected and stored by us.